 - 9 Conclusion on using a protein diet

-- 10 Using a protein diet to lose weight
+- 10 High protein diet for weight loss

 Adding high protein foods to your diet is one of the most popular and effective weight loss tips most experts will recommend.